Sosina47/AdvancedProgramming_LabExercise_Sosina_Girmay/notepad/README.md

-# 🧠 Concepts & Features Implemented
+# Notepad App – Features and Concepts

-This project was built not only as a notepad application, but also as a practical exercise in Java desktop application development using JavaFX and JDBC.
+This project is a desktop notepad application developed using JavaFX and MySQL.
+The main purpose of the project was to practice Java GUI development, database connectivity, and application structure.

 ---

-# 🚀 Features Implemented
+# Features

-## 📝 Note Management
 - Create new notes
-- Save notes to database
+- Save notes to MySQL database
 - Load notes from database
 - Delete notes
+- Dark mode interface
-- Clear editor using a “New” button
+- Sidebar note navigation using `ListView`
+- Persistent storage using JDBC and MySQL

 ---

-## 📋 Sidebar Note List
-Implemented using JavaFX `ListView`.

-Features:
-- Displays saved notes
-- Select notes from sidebar
-- Automatically loads selected note into editor

----

-## 🌙 Dark Mode UI
-Implemented using JavaFX CSS.

-Styled:
-- Buttons
-- TextArea
-- ListView
-- Selected items
-- Hover effects

----

-## 🗄️ Database Integration
-Connected Java application to MySQL/MariaDB using JDBC.

-Implemented SQL operations:
-- `INSERT`
-- `SELECT`
-- `DELETE`

----

-# ☕ Java Concepts Used
+# Java Concepts Implemented

-## 🖥️ JavaFX GUI Development
+## JavaFX GUI Development
-Used JavaFX to create the desktop interface.

-Components used:
+The graphical interface was built using JavaFX components such as:

 - `Stage`
 - `Scene`
 - `Button`